albertobsd/keyhunt/README.md

 046534b9e9d56624f5850198f6ac462f482fec8a60262728ee79a91cac1d60f8d6a92d5131a20f78e26726a63d212158b20b14c3025ebb9968c890c4bab90bfc69 # 0000000000000000000000000000000000800000000000000000200000000000
 ```

-This example contains 2 publickeys followed by his privatekey just to test the correct behavior of the application
+This example contains 2 publickeys followed by his privatekey just to test the correct behavior of the application.

+*Don't load more than 100 or 1000 publickeys* if you lad more than it will take a long long time in update the speed counter and the speed will be very low.

 btw any word followed by and space after the publickey is ignored the file can be only the publickeys: